Nicotinamide: Biochemistry

-The active Nicotinamide group on the molecule NAD^{+} undergoes oxidation in many metabolic pathways.
+The active nicotinamide group on the molecule NAD^{+} undergoes oxidation in many metabolic pathways.

-Nicotinamide, as a part of the cofactor nicotinamide adenine dinucleotide (NADH / NAD^{+}) is crucial to life.
+Nicotinamide, as a part of the cofactor nicotinamide adenine dinucleotide (NADH / NAD^{+}), is crucial to life.
 In cells, nicotinamide is incorporated into NAD^{+} and nicotinamide adenine dinucleotide phosphate (NADP^{+}).
 NAD^{+} and NADP^{+} are cofactors in a wide variety of enzymatic oxidation-reduction reactions, most notably glycolysis, the citric acid cycle, and the electron transport chain.
 If humans ingest nicotinamide, it will likely undergo a series of reactions that transform it into NAD, which can then undergo a transformation to form NADP^{+}.
 This method of creation of NAD^{+} is called a salvage pathway.
-However, the human body can produce NAD^{+} from the amino acid tryptophan and niacin without our ingestion of nicotinamide.
+However, the human body can produce NAD^{+} from the amino acid tryptophan and niacin without ingestion of nicotinamide.

 NAD^{+} acts as an electron carrier that mediates the interconversion of energy between nutrients and the cell's energy currency, adenosine triphosphate (ATP).
 In oxidation-reduction reactions, the active part of the cofactor is the nicotinamide.
 In NAD^{+}, the nitrogen in the aromatic nicotinamide ring is covalently bonded to adenine dinucleotide.
-The formal charge on the nitrogen is stabilized by the shared electrons of the other carbon atoms in the aromatic ring.
-When a hydride atom is added onto NAD^{+} to form NADH, the molecule loses its aromaticity, and therefore a good amount of stability.
-This higher energy product later releases its energy with the release of a hydride, and in the case of the electron transport chain, it assists in forming adenosine triphosphate.
+The shared electrons of the other carbon atoms in the aromatic ring stabilize the formal charge on the nitrogen.
+When a hydride atom is added onto NAD^{+} to form NADH, the molecule loses its aromaticity and therefore a good amount of stability.
+This higher-energy product later releases its energy by donating a hydride, and in the case of the electron transport chain, it assists in forming adenosine triphosphate.

-When one mole of NADH is oxidized, 158.2 kJ of energy will be released.
+When one mole of NADH is oxidized, it releases 158.2 kJ of energy.

 Biological role

 Nicotinamide occurs as a component of a variety of biological systems, including within the vitamin B family and specifically the vitamin B_{3} complex.
 It is also a critically important part of the structures of NADH and NAD^{+}, where the N-substituted aromatic ring in the oxidised NAD^{+} form undergoes reduction with hydride attack to form NADH.
 The NADPH/NADP^{+} structures have the same ring, and are involved in similar biochemical reactions.

-Nicotinamide can be methylated in the liver to biologically inactive 1-Methylnicotinamide when there are sufficient methyl donors.
+Nicotinamide can be methylated in the liver to biologically inactive 1-methylnicotinamide when there are sufficient methyl donors.

 Food sources

 Nicotinamide occurs in trace amounts mainly in meat, fish, nuts, and mushrooms, as well as to a lesser extent in some vegetables.
 It is commonly added to cereals and other foods.
-Many multivitamins contain 20–30 mg of vitamin B_{3} and it is also available in higher doses.
+Many multivitamins contain 20–30 of vitamin B_{3}, and it is also available in higher doses.